TryCatchHCF/Cloakify/README.md

 exfiltrated, use Decloakify with the same cipher to decode the payload.

-Not a secure encryption scheme (vulnerable to frequency analysis attacks).
+Not a secure encryption scheme (vulnerable to frequency analysis attacks, use 'noiseTools' scripts to add entropy).
 Encrypt data separately prior to processing to keep secure (if needed).

 Very small, simple, clean, portable - written in Python.
 Can quickly type into a target’s local shell session if needed.